 How often should dogs be taken outside for walks now that their owners are at home during the workday?

-JO: Their potty schedules should be maintained to ensure a smooth transition to their old routine when the quarantine is over.
-Owners should try to stay consistent in their daily routines as much as possible for walks.
-Most dogs like going for walks, runs and being outside just like the rest of us and, given the chance, they will try to get us to take them out over and over again.
+JO: Owners should try to stay consistent in their daily routines as much as possible for walks.
+Most dogs like going for walks, runs, and being outside just like the rest of us and, given the chance, they will try to get us to take them out over and over again.

 BD: If their owner can take them out for two walks a day, that is ideal.
 The length of time that’s best for the dog will depend on the dog’s overall energy level and psychological and physical needs.
 My rule of thumb is one to two hours in total per day.
 Owners can also add in a dog weight pack to help challenge their active dog even more during the walk.